-Our selection for the March 3 Benjamin Book Group meeting will be THE LIGHT BETWEEN OCEANS, by M.L.
-Stedman.
+Our selection for the May 5 Benjamin Book Group meeting will be THE LANGUAGE OF FLOWERS.
 Click HERE for details.

 The Benjamin School has a library on each campus.
 The Lower/Middle School Library serves to encourage a love of reading, and supports children's evolving interest in and ability to do research.
 By the time students reach our Upper School Campus and the Kirkwood Library, they are skilled in using library and research materials as they access the latest technology to participate in the global, online community as responsible information users.